 I followed the suggestion to divide words into different families based on each of the player’s guesses.
 Suppose the player chooses the word length of 3, and the English language has only 6 words of this length: BAR, RAD, AND, END, DOT, AAA.
 The player’s first guess is A. I use 3 bit to represent each word.
 In the beginning, all bits are 0.
 If a letter in the word is the same as the player’s guess, the bit at that letter’s position is converted to 1.
 Then I convert these bits into 10-based integers.
 The value of this integer suggests which family the corresponding word belongs to.

 RAD – 010 – 2

 AAA – 111 – 7

 We see that family 2 (words whose integers are 2) and 0 are the largest, both have 2 elements each.
 In this case, the program chooses family 0 because then the player would have to guess more letters.
-For families of the same size, families with less guessed letter’s occurrence weighs more.
-For example, family of 000 (binary) weighs more than family of 010 and family of 010 weighs more than family of 110 and so on.
+For families of the same size, families with less guessed letter’s occurrence weigh more.
+For example, the family of 000 (binary) weighs more than the family of 010 and the family of 010 weighs more than the family of 110 and so on.

 When I finished the program, it surprised me that winning this program was a lot easier than I thought.
 Either my algorithm is flawed or evil hangman is just a novice devil.
 Some thoughts:

 - Randomize the process of applying weight to each family.
 Suppose the player guesses the letter “E”.
-For now, I set the weight such that the family that contains no E weights 1.5 times as much as families that contain 1 “E”, and families that contains 1 E weight 2 times as much as families that contain more than 1 E. Similar to above, for 1/5th of the times, the program weighs all families equally.
+For now, I set the weight such that the family that contains no E weighs 1.5 times as much as families that contain 1 “E”, and families that contains 1 E weigh twice as much as families that contain more than 1 E. Similar to above, for 1/5th of the times, the program weighs all families equally.

 – When the word is long (like more than 15 characters), after around 5-6 well-placed guesses, players can pretty much narrow the candidate pool to a single word.
 Also, because players can choose the number of guesses,